top of page

 You’ve been told that the ‘black’ in Kem-et alludes to the fertile black silt of the Nile Valley, and not, as some have speculated, and others have wished, to the complexion of the indigenous populace of ancient North Africa.
 I wish to present an original hypothesis.
 Since Kemet is suffixed with the niwt determinative indicative of a town or city (Gardiner's O49, instead of the hieroglyph pertaining to land, N16), I propose that it cannot represent the land of Egypt, both Upper and Lower, in its entirety.
 Acknowledging the example bequeathed to us by the Greeks when they gave the name Egypt to its capital city of Memphis --- or, more precisely, to the temple of the God of that city --- (which subsequently came to designate the country in general), I assign the name Kemet to one nome in particular, which, like Memphis, was also named after a god (three gods in fact!).
 But here I refer to that god who also personified the fertility of the black silt : Min.

 Herodotus wrote that Min “was the first human king of Egypt*”. [(History of Egypt, Bk II, 1.4).
 Compare On ].
-I'm certainly not the first to associate the land of Egypt (henceforth Kemet) with an eponymous ancestor, since it was certainly the intention of the primary revisionists of Egyptian history (the LXX) to allege to its readers that Egypt's namesake was originally Mizraim (the Ugaritic name of Egypt), the son of HAM** (Gen. 10:6) --- a person, as opposed to a conspicuous feature of the country's landscape.
-And, of course, it's only logical that a land should be named after the king (or the God served by the king) who conquers a land.
+I'm certainly not the first to associate the land of Egypt (henceforth Kemet) with an eponymous ancestor, since it was certainly the intention of the primary revisionists of Egyptian history (the LXX & Josephus) to allege to its readers that Egypt's namesake was originally Mizraim (the Ugaritic name of Egypt), the son of HAM** (Gen. 10:6) --- a person, as opposed to a conspicuous feature of the country's landscape.
+And, of course, it's only logical that a land should be named after the king (or the God served by the king) who finds, builds, or conquers it.
 As the evidence set forth in my hypothesis suggests, Mene is a variant spelling of Men, Menu, or Min, and is therefore one of the first two theophorics born by an Egyptian king.
 The other being Horus.

 *But not the first Pharaoh.